hughperkins/VeriGPU/README.md

 # Short-term plan

 For long-term plan, see section Vision above.
-For short-term plan, see [todo.txt](docs/todo.txt)
+For short-term plan, see [todo.txt](docs/todo.txt).
+This also shows recent changes.